ibm-cloud-docs/transit-gateway/cli-change-log.md

 {: #cli-change-log}

 In this change log, you can learn about the latest changes, improvements, and updates for {{site.data.keyword.tg_full}}.

+## 06 November 2025
+{: #cli-nov0725}

+VPN gateway connection support

+:   You can now create VPN gateway connections to a transit gateway in IBM Cloud using route-based VPNs over redundant GRE tunnels.
+Attaching a VPN gateway to a transit gateway requires a dynamic VPN connection.

+   New command option:

+   [**`tg connection-create`**](/docs/transit-gateway?topic=transit-gateway-transit-gateway-cli#connection-create) - Added a new network connection `vpn_gateway` with optional `--cidr` and `--zone` options that defines the IP range used to allocate addresses on the redundant GRE tunnels (default is `100.64.0.0/10`).

+   New command:

+   [**`tg acc-connections`**](/docs/transit-gateway?topic=transit-gateway-transit-gateway-cli&interface=cli#connections-list-account-connections) - List all account connections on the transit gateway.

 ## 27 August 2025
 {: #cli-august272025}